 I find Foursquare to have more honest tips and reviews than other similar apps, with a majority contributions from locals.
 Whenever I see a place with a rating of 8 or more, I can trust it will be a good experience (and it hardly ever fails!).

-For my trip to New York City, I used this exact list of places to eat whenever I was hungry.
-Enjoy!
+For my trip to New York City, I used Foursquare to find of places to eat whenever I was hungry.

 While I didn’t go to New York with the intent of buying my weight in clothes, I can definitely see the appeal of the City for shopaholics.
 Designer items at discounted prices are widely available in sales and outlets… if you can find them.